 If you’re a big meat-eater, you’ll love Kazakh cuisine.
 Much of their culinary traditions revolve around meat, especially horse meat.

-Experience a slice of Silk road in Turkestan
+Experience a slice of the Silk road in Turkestan

 Amongst the many jewel cities of the ancient Silk Road, Turkestan in Kazakhstan will give you a good sense of what the glory days of the Silk Road in Kazakhstan were like.
 Kazakhstan’s highest contribution to the Silk Road trade was